 - Child-centred – this applies not only to teaching and learning within the classroom but to all decisions at staff and management level, which must have the well-being of the children at their heart.

-The decision was taken with a view to provide an education in a mainstream setting for children who have an Autistic Spectrum Disorder, who fulfil the enrolment criteria and for whom a place may be made available.
+The decision was taken with a view to provide an education in a mainstream setting for children who have ASD, who fulfil the enrolment criteria and for whom a place may be made available.

 The Board of Management notes that it is open to any primary school to set up such a class and therefore does not see itself as providing a service for the entire Area.

-After a period of time observing, assessing and interacting with the child, an Individual Education Plan (IEP) will be developed in consultation with parents and relevant professionals.
+After a period of time observing, assessing and interacting with the child, an Individual Education Plan (IEP)/Student Support File (SSP) will be developed in consultation with parents and relevant professionals.
 This will be reviewed on an ongoing basis and will highlight priority-learning needs.
 These needs will be targeted through the provision of a broad and balanced curriculum.

-Our ASD class aims to offer an autism specific learning environment within a mainstream co-educational national school.
+Our class for children with ASD aims to offer an autism specific learning environment within a mainstream co-educational national school.
 This setting facilitates optimum inclusion as part of the school community with access to mainstream activities as appropriate.